apache/spark/docs/storage-openstack-swift.md

 ---
 layout: global
-title: OpenStack Swift Integration
+title: Accessing OpenStack Swift from Spark
 ---

-* This will become a table of contents (this text will be scraped).
-{:toc}

-# Accessing OpenStack Swift from Spark

 Spark's support for Hadoop InputFormat allows it to process data in OpenStack Swift using the same URI formats as in Hadoop.
 You can specify a path in Swift as input through a